 Why women have abortions?
 (Worldwide Abortion Stats)

 - 1% of all abortions occur because of rape or incest

-- 6% of abortions occur because of potential health problems regarding the mother or child
+- 6% of abortions occur because of potential health problems concerning the mother or child

-- 93% of all abortions occur for social reasons (i.e. a child is unwanted or inconvenient)
+- 93% of abortions occur for social reasons (i.e. a child is unwanted or inconvenient)

 Mid Pregnancy (~ 20-week) Fetus in Mother's Womb